Parents need to commit to supporting the school and the learner.

 Learners identified on the Autistic Spectrum can also be accommodated provided the child has learning potential and can cope in a social environment.

 Learners with mild intellectual barriers can be accommodated up to the age of 10 years where they will be referred to a school where skills are taught as they would no longer benefit from our educational programme.

 Learners with severe visual or hearing impairments as well as learners with physical barriers or cognitively handicapped learners, cannot be accommodated at Charlton Scholars.

-Those learners with behaviour barriers, substance addition or psychiatric and severe emotional barriers cannot be accommodated either.
+Those learners with behaviour barriers, such as severe emotional barriers/psychiatric conditions cannot be accommodated either.